Nearly 40 percent of Atlanta’s residents earn less than $35,000 per year and often struggle to find affordable housing.

 PadSplit was created to help fill Atlanta’s housing continuum gap by offering another affordable housing solution.

 PadSplit is a membership program.
 For a low, fixed weekly payment, you get a private, furnished room, utilities, internet access, and laundry facilities.
 The rooms are hosted by property owners or managers who are also Members.
-PadSplit facilitates the relationships between everyone and manages all the paperwork like payment processing and background checks.
+PadSplit facilitates the relationships between everyone and manages all the paperwork like payment processing and background screenings where available.

 The average cost of a PadSplit?
 About $200 per week.
 And that includes utilities, internet, and laundry facilities.
 As a result, PadSplit Members save an average of $420 a month.
 This is money they can use towards their personal and financial goals.

 PadSplit doesn’t require deposits to move in.
-The only upfront cost you have is $29 and that’s used to pay a third-party vendor to run your background check.
+The only upfront cost you have is $29 and that’s used to pay a third-party vendor to run your background screening where available.

 We also don’t require a minimum credit score to move in.
 In fact, the average score of PadSplit members when entering is 469.
 Once you’re a Member, we’ll work with you to help build your credit history and improve your score.
 PadSplit is intentionally designed to fill the housing gap in Atlanta, one room at a time.